lawrenceshava/Nearby-Shops-Shop-Owner-Android-app-Deprecated/README.md

 Deprecation Notice
 -------------------

 Please note : seller features are now merged in End-User app therefore this repository is now deprecated.
 There is now only one app for End-User, Seller and Admin.

+You can access the shop dashboard by Signing in as a Shop Owner and accessing Shop Dashboard on Markets Screen / Profile Screen !

 ----------------------------